ouya/docs/enable_xiaomi_support.md

 Once the above changes have been made, your updated APK should be submitted via the OUYA Developer portal.
 You'll then need to email OUYA at [xiaomisupport@ouya.tv](mailto:xiaomisupport@ouya.tv) to let us know it's ready.
 Once you've done that, we'll take a snapshot of the in-app-purchase products that you have and send them to Xiaomi.
 Please make sure that you've created any necessary in-app-purchase products **BEFORE** telling us your submission is ready.
 This email is also when you should send OUYA your protagonist PSD file.

 ## TL;DR
-	* Update to the latest ODK.
+	* Update to the https://ouya-sdks.s3.amazonaws.com/xiaomi/odk-rc-1.2.1472.zip ODK.
 	* Add files to your game project - Xiaomi SDK and Xiaomi's game service apk.
 	* Add required permissions to your manifest.
 	* Update OuyaFacade's initialization bundle.